Data Centre Water Treatment Principles

 Environmental Impact

-Data Centers are not environmentally friendly period despite all the green washing.
+Data Centers are not environmentally friendly period, despite all the green washing.
 They consume huge amounts of energy and large amounts of water for cooling.
+Large amounts of electronic waste are generated at the end of their life-cycle.
+The European Commission remains the world’s conscience when it comes to developing legislation to protect its citizens from the harmful effects of over digitization such as AI and social media.

 Conclusion:

 To maximise value for investment in a Data Centre project, an efficient water treatment design team is required to begin with.
 To minimise cost overruns, you need a consultant to over see the project.
 This is where Kremesti Environmental Consulting Ltd can help.
-After the system comes into operations, you need an expert water treatment operations team to keep things running smoothly.
+After the system comes into operations, you need an expert water treatment operations team to keep things running smoothly and this requires expert training.

 Rami Elias Kremesti M.Sc., CSci, CEnv, CWEM